sbardian/letheapi/README.md

 - graphql playground will be available at http://develop.localhost/graphql
 - traefik dashboard will be available at http://traefik.localhost/
-  > these sites will only work in Chrome
+  > these sites will only route in Chrome

 ## Test: